 Uses For cholera vaccine

-is a serious disease that can cause death.
+Cholera vaccine is used in adults to help prevent cholera.
+Cholera is a serious disease that can cause death.
 It is caused by a germ called Vibrio cholerae, and is spread most often through infected food or water.
 If you are traveling to cholera-infected areas, avoid eating uncooked food, especially fish and shellfish, and peel fruit yourself.
-Avoid water that may be infected; carbonated bottled water and carbonated soft drinks are safe.
+Avoid water that may be infected, carbonated bottled water and carbonated soft drinks are safe.

-Cholera vaccine is to be administered only by or under the supervision of a doctor.
+This vaccine is to be given only by or under the supervision of a doctor.

 Before Using cholera vaccine